The Most Mind-Blowing Food Facts You Never Knew

-Blueberries were called “Star Berries” by Native Americans because at the blossom end of the berries looks like a five-pointed star.
+Blueberries were called "star berries" by Native Americans because the blossom at the end of the berries looks like a five-pointed star.

 Leeks were a favorite of the Roman emperor Nero because he believed they helped strengthen his voice.

-Strawberries are actually not berries because berries technically only have seeds on the inside and strawberry seeds are on the outside.
+Strawberries aren't true berries because berries only have seeds on the inside, and strawberry seeds are on the outside.

-When early explorers saw pineapple, they thought they looked like pine cones, which is how the tropical fruit got its name.
+When early explorers saw pineapples, they thought they looked like pine cones, which is how the tropical fruit got its name.

 The popular paisley pattern is actually based on the mango!

 Ice cream has been around for a very long time.
-In fifth century BCE, the Greeks enjoyed a dish similar to ice cream and from there the love for ice cream grew.
+In the fifth century B.C.E., the Greeks enjoyed a dish similar to ice cream, and from there the love of ice cream grew.

 According to legend, the chocolate chip cookie has a ton of origin stories.
 Some say that Ruth Wakefield (the creator) unexpectedly ran out of nuts for ice cream cookies and used chunks of chocolate instead.
-Another theory is chocolate chunks fell into the industrial mixer but none of these rumors are confirmed to be true.
+Another theory is that chocolate chunks fell into the industrial mixer, but neither of these rumors is confirmed to be true.

 The first wedding cake was actually savory.
 Records of wedding cakes go back to ancient Rome when a groom sealed his marriage by smashing a barley cake over the bride's head.

-King Umberto I and Queen Margherita visited Naples in 1889 and they got bored of the fancy food and asked for pizza (which was a food for the poor).
-The queen loved the “pizza mozzarella” which was a pie topped with soft white cheese, tomatoes, and basil and from then on that combo became known as Margherita.
+King Umberto I and Queen Margherita visited Naples in 1889, as the story goes.
+They got bored of the fancy food and asked for pizza, which was a food for the poor.
+The queen loved the "pizza mozzarella," a pie topped with soft white cheese, tomatoes, and basil.
+From then on, that combo became known as Margherita.